MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/customer-service-hub-user-guide-modify-case-resolution-dialog.md

   > [!div class=mx-imgBorder]
   > ![Select the field you wish to update](media/case_resolution_3.png "Select the field you wish to update")

-  Once you open the field, the **Status Reason** in the case window will display.
+  After you open the field, the **Status Reason** in the case window will be displayed.

 **Step 5:** In the **Status** drop-down list, select a status.
 For this example, select **Resolved**.